YK7188/YK_Lab/16-Mobile app configration/README.md

 <img src="https://github.com/YK7188/YK_Lab1/blob/main/docs/images/%20%20%20%2016-Mobile%20app%20configration/12.receive_data_from_other_apps.jpg" width="600">

 - All Apps
+  - A image is shared from Teams to Files, Freeform, notes.
+Sharing to all these apps is the same way for Send org data to other apps config.
+    > Files, Freeform, and Notes were blocked by the “Send org data to other apps” configuration rather than the “Receive data from other apps” configuration.
+  - A image is shared from Teams to Outlook, OneDrive, OneNote.
+All successfully receive the data.

+- None
+  - A image is shared from Teams to Files, Freeform, notes.
+All is blocked the same way for Send org data to other apps configuration.
+    > Send org data to other apps config affects.
+  - Outlook fail to be shared from Teams with the error in the image below "Security Notice Your organisation doesn't allow the use of external libraries and files".

+    <img src="https://github.com/YK7188/YK_Lab1/blob/main/docs/images/%20%20%20%2016-Mobile%20app%20configration/13.Outlook_Blocked_OrgData.jpg" width="300">

+  - OneDrive fail to be shared from Teams with the error in the image below "Sign in to Personal OneDrive".

+    <img src="https://github.com/YK7188/YK_Lab1/blob/main/docs/images/%20%20%20%2016-Mobile%20app%20configration/14.OneDrive_Blocked_OrgData.jpg" width="300">

+  - OneNote
+    > Successfully receive the data shared from Teams.

+> Behavior may differ between Microsoft apps even when the same Intune App Protection Policy is applied.

+- Policy managed apps
   - Files, Freeform, notes are blocked the same way for Send org data to other apps config.
     > Send org data to other apps config affects.
   - Outlook, OneDrive, OneNote successfully receive the data.

-- None
+- All Apps with incoming org Data
   - Files, Freeform, notes are blocked the same way for Send org data to other apps config.
     > Send org data to other apps config affects.
-  - Outlook fail to be shared with the error in the image below "Security Notice Your organisation doesn't allow the use of external libraries and files".

-    <img src="https://github.com/YK7188/YK_Lab1/blob/main/docs/images/%20%20%20%2016-Mobile%20app%20configration/13.Outlook_Blocked_OrgData.jpg" width="300">

-  - OneDrive fail to be shared with the error in the image below "Sign in to Personal OneDrive".

-    <img src="https://github.com/YK7188/YK_Lab1/blob/main/docs/images/%20%20%20%2016-Mobile%20app%20configration/14.OneDrive_Blocked_OrgData.jpg" width="300">

-  - OneNote
-    > Successfully receive the data.
+  - Outlook, OneDrive, OneNote successfully receive the data.

-> There is no consistency in how each Microsoft office apps behave.

-- Policy Managed Apps

-All Apps with incoming org Data